-R 30 000 - R 200 000 a) Publication of specification 7 days on the website and notice boards b) Tender notices must be checked and be authorized by the head: SCM before advertising. c) Notices to be deposited in the tender box and to be opened by not less than two SCM officials and by request availability of bidders; the bids may be read out in public. d) Bid offers must be checked against the administrative criteria and compliance to specification before submit supervisor for evaluation. e) The provision of the Preferential Procurement Policy Framework Act 5 of 2000 and the Preferential Procurement Policy Framework of 2017 applies. f) The evaluation report must be signed by the Divisional Head: SCM before signed by the user division and then Chief Financial Officer. g) Should the user division or CFO not recommend the evaluation by SCM, the reasons for disapproval must be and feedback must be given to SCM for advice and/or re-evaluation. the same procurement process is followed when procuring store items and the user division must be allowed approve the specifications before advertising and after receipt of the quotations before approval by CFO and municipal manager.
-R200 000 and above i) Competitive bidding/tender 14 days for contracts below R10 000 000 and above will be 30 days j) A tender register for all tenders advertised, awarded, cancelled with relevant dates must be kept and be updated k) Bids must be deposited in the specified tender box and must be read in public l) Received bids and amounts should be recorded by corporate services and submitted to Supply Chain Management for evaluation. m) The names and amounts (where possible) of bidders for each bid must be published on the municipal webs days after closure of that bid. n) User division must present the provisional technical report to the evaluation committee. o) A final evaluation to be held by the approved Bid Evaluation Committee members. p) Detailed evaluation report must be presented to the adjudication committee for recommendation to Municipal Manager. q) Appointment letters must be issued out to the awarded service providers.
+RAND VALUE TYPE OF PROCUREMENT TOTAL VALUE THE OF TROODINEMENT R0 - R2 000 Petty cash (one quote must be attached when requesting petty cash) In cases where it is impractical or impossible to finance t goods or services below R2000.00 from petty cash, one quotation must be attached to issue an order.
+R 2 001 - R 30 000 advertising and after receipt of the quotations before approval by CFO and municipal manager R 30 000 - R 300 000 a) Publication of specification 7 days on the website and notice boards b) Tender notices must be checked and be authorized by the head: SCM before advertising. c) Notices to be deposited in the tender box and to be opened by not less than two SCM officials and by request availability of bidders; the bids may be read out in public.

+d) Bid offers must be checked against the administrative criteria and compliance to specification before submit supervisor for evaluation. e) The provision of the Preferential Procurement Policy Framework Act 5 of 2000 and the Preferential Procurement Policy Framework of 2017 applies. f) The evaluation report must be signed by the Divisional Head: SCM before signed by the user division and then Chief Financial Officer. g) Should the user division or CFO not recommend the evaluation by SCM, the reasons for disapproval must be and feedback must be given to SCM for advice and/or re-evaluation.
+The same procurement process is followed when procuring store items and the user division must be allowed to approve the specifications before advertising and after receipt of the quotations before approval by CFO.
+R300 000 and above i) Competitive bidding/tender 14 days for contracts below R10 000 000 and above will be 30 days j) A tender register for all tenders advertised, awarded, cancelled with relevant dates must be kept and be updated k) Bids must be deposited in the specified tender box and must be read in public l) Received bids and amounts should be recorded by corporate services and submitted to Supply Chain Management for evaluation. m)The names and amounts (where possible) of bidders for each bid must be published on the municipal webs days after closure of that bid. n) User division must present the provisional technical report to the evaluation committee. o) A final evaluation to be held by the approved Bid Evaluation Committee members. p) Detailed evaluation report must be presented to the adjudication committee for recommendation to Municipal Manager. q) Appointment letters must be issued out to the awarded service providers.
 Tender awarded information must be published after the conclusion of the contract (Debriefing).

-- (2) The Accounting Officer may lower and not increase in writing the threshold values specified in 1 above. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirement of this policy. - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must 7 as far as possible be treated and dealt with as a single transaction.
+- (2) The Accounting Officer may lower and not increase in writing the threshold values specified in 1 above. - (3) Goods or services may not deliberately be split into parts or items of a lesser value merely to avoid complying with the requirement of this policy. - 3.1 Where the Municipality has followed a competitive bidding process- and no suitable offers have been received, commencing on an RFQ process for those items to ensure continued service delivery is not considered to be deliberate splitting of orders. - 3.2 In addition to the above clause, the relevant department should ensure that these items are placed on the demand plan (The Municipality's procurement needs for a financial year). - (4) When determining transaction values, a requirement for goods or services consisting of different parts or items must 7 as far as possible be treated and dealt with as a single transaction.